Albert Edward Smith: Joining the Communist Party

-Smith's personal philosophy continued to develop in this period, and in January 1925 he made the decision to join the Communist Party himself.
-His membership in the party was confirmed at a small upstairs room at 8 Gerrard Street East in Toronto, where a meeting of the party was held.
-He later explained his decision to a Toronto Star reporter by arguing that communism was a part of man's social evolution.
+Smith's personal philosophy evolved in this period, and in January 1925 he joined the Communist Party.
+His membership in the party was confirmed at a small upstairs room at 8 Gerrard Street East in Toronto, at a meeting of the party officials.
+He later defended his decision to a Toronto Star reporter saying that communism was a part of man's social evolution.
 Smith remained a member of the Communist Party for the rest of his life.
 Still a prominent figure in Toronto, he often defended the Communist Party against threats from hostile governments.

-He became a prominent organizer for the Canadian Labour Defence League across Canada in the 1920s, and served as its general secretary until it was shut down by the Canadian government in 1940.
+He was a prominent organizer for the Canadian Labour Defence League across Canada in the 1920s.
+He served as its general secretary until it was shut down by the Canadian government in 1940.

-He campaigned for the House of Commons of Canada in the 1925 federal election as a candidate of the CLP in the northern Ontario riding of Port Arthur—Thunder Bay.
+He ran for a seat in the House of Commons of Canada in the 1925 federal election as a CLP candidate in the northern Ontario riding of Port Arthur—Thunder Bay.
 He finished fourth, with 1,363 votes.
 The winner was William Fitzgerald Langworthy of the Conservative Party.
 At the time of the election, Smith described his occupation as "educationalist".

 He ran again in the 1926 election, and finished third with 1,382 votes.
 The winner was Conservative Donald James Cowan.

 Smith ran for municipal office in Toronto during this period.
 In 1925, he ran for alderman in Ward Seven as a candidate of the Labour Representation Political Association, a broad-tent group aligned with the Canadian Labour Party.
-He was defeated, and lost a second time in 1926.
-He also ran as a candidate of the Ontario division of the CLP in the 1926 provincial election, receiving 416 votes in Hamilton Centre.
-The winner on that occasion was Thomas Jutten of the Ontario Conservative Party.
-In the 1930 federal election he ran as an independent candidate in Fort William winning 594 votes.
+He was unsuccessful, and ran and lost a second time in 1926.

+He ran as a candidate of the Ontario CLP in the 1926 provincial election, He received just 416 votes in Hamilton Centre.

+In the 1930 federal election he ran as an independent candidate in Fort William, winning just 594 votes.

 Opposition to Trotskyism

-During the late 1920s, Smith became a prominent opponent of Trotskyism within the Communist Party of Canada.
-He supported the removal of Maurice Spector and Jack MacDonald from the CPC, and endorsed Tim Buck, a strong supporter of Joseph Stalin, to become the party's new leader in 1929.
+During the late 1920s, Smith was a prominent opponent of Trotskyism within the Communist Party of Canada.
+He supported the removal of Maurice Spector and Jack MacDonald from the CPC, and endorsed Tim Buck, a strong supporter of Joseph Stalin, to become party leader in 1929.
 In his autobiography, Smith accused Leon Trotsky of attempting to betray the Russian Revolution, alleging that he had been "in the service of British agents" in 1926.

-With the Canadian Labour Party falling into disarray, Smith returned to northern Ontario for the federal election of 1930 to contest Fort William as an independent candidate.
+With the Canadian Labour Party falling into disarray, Smith returned to northern Ontario for the federal election of 1930 and contested Fort William as an independent candidate.
 He received 594 votes, finishing third.
-The winner was Robert James Manion, who later served as leader of the federal Conservative Party.